qudoki/blockchain-developer-bootcamp-final-project/README.md

     }
 }

 3. Users could trade tokens for a discount or exclusive access to sale.
 OR users could earn exclusivity to NFT.
+Achievement levels + front end rewards logging profile.

 function tradeTokens () {
     return someIPFSValue